FlyingFishCakes/FlyingFishCakes.github.io/Coffee Blogs & Logs/Logs/Guatemalan Bourbon.md

 ### Tasting Notes on 3-3-2021:
 Super rich, smooth, super chocolaty, mild pleasant sweetness, very slight smokiness on the finish

 I've neglected to some logs on this roast, but this roast is very good.
-The chocolate notes are very strong, and I absolutely love brewing this with an Ibrik at a 1:8 ratio with or without sugar.
+The chocolate notes are very strong, and I absolutely love brewing this with an Ibrik at a 1:8 ratio with or without sugar (transforms into an incredible dessert drink with sugar).
 I have yet to try adding spices into the Turkish coffee, but the coffee tastes soooooo good.
 It is just rich, thick bodied, and super chocolaty.

+### Tasting Notes on 3-4-2021:
+Sweet, chocolaty, slight herbal bitterness, heavy bodied, very tasty

+It is an incredibly fascinating change what adding a little cardamom has done.
+This was brewed in an Ibrik in a 1:1:8 ratio of coffee to sugar to water with 1/8 tsp of cardamom.
+This would be incredible as a dessert drink.
+The roast-y bitterness that comes from the crema is now gone because of the cardamom and is now also tasty while adding texture.
+The bitterness in the coffee has also been replaced with the flavor of cardamom (same concept as espresso tonic).
+The cardamom does not pair well with this coffee because it masks the coffee intrinsic bitterness.
+This coffee has a very pleasant chocolate bitterness that I like, but I can see if the coffee was roasted dark with an unpleasant bitterness it might be good to neutralize with the cardamom (or you might just like cardamom, but I like choco more).